department-of-veterans-affairs/va.gov-team/teams/vsa/teams/health-benefits/healthcare-application/product-outline.md

 ## Solution Approach

 - As of 10/2020, we're going to focus on:
-   - Understanding what Veteran pain points are with the current applicaiton process (research and discovery)
+   - Understanding what Veteran pain points are with the current application process (research and discovery)
    - Updating the UI to meet VA.gov design & accessibility standards
    - Adding a question distinguishing between mailing & residential addressses
    - Updating any content around the health care application pages that may be a source of confusion
    - Updating the questions on the online form to align with the new 10-10EZ
+- As of 11/2020, we're going to focus on:
+   - Validating assumptions regarding usage of the online form pre- and during COVID
+   - Using that research to guide whether to focus our Q1 efforts on the form itself or how Veterans get to the form.

 ---